ccatp/scan_patterns/README.md

 [![Documentation Status](https://readthedocs.org/projects/mapping-fyst/badge/?version=latest)](https://mapping-fyst.readthedocs.io/en/latest/?badge=latest)

+This package is forked from https://github.com/KristinChengWu/mapping with small modifications.

 ``mapping`` is a Python software package for simulating on-sky data acquisition and forecasting scanning performance.
 The ``mapping`` package allows for tools that: